GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: The benefits for casting at higher tiers is noted above.

-**Critical Failure**: You lose function of the eye you chose and will begin to hallucinate warped visions influenced by what the other creature sees, resulting in disadvantage on [Prcp] checks and saves as long as you still have spell aickness.
+**Critical Failure**: You lose function of the eye you chose and will begin to hallucinate warped visions influenced by what the other creature sees, resulting in disadvantage on [Prcp] checks and saves as long as you still have spell sickness.

 #### Silent Alarm